Brisbane River Cruise to Lone Pine Koala Sanctuary with Mirimar Cruises

 Further along the river we pass under the Walter Taylor Bridge.
 This unique structure was built complete with accommodation in the abutments for the toll keeper.
 The builder — Walter Taylor himself — took out a mining license when he discovered gold-bearing quartz on the bridge’s construction site.
 He had no interest in the gold, mind you.
 The licence ensured that no one else could meddle with his bridge and mine the site.
 Today the heritage-listed bridge could literally be sitting on a gold mine!

-Pulling up alongside the Lone Pine Koala Sanctuary landing, I’m struck again by that sense of ‘Australianness’.
+Pulling up alongside the Lone Pine Koala Sanctuary landing, I’m struck by the sense of ‘Australianness’ about this experience.
 As I climb the steps and enter the sanctuary, I finally figure it out.
 It’s the scent of the eucalyptus trees drifting on the breeze.
-Not your typical zoo, Lone Pine Koala Sanctuary is one of the few places in Australia where it’s legal to hold a koala — and with over 130 of the native animals on site, a lot of eucalyptus trees are needed!
+Not your typical zoo, Lone Pine Koala Sanctuary is one of the few places in Australia where it’s legal to hold a koala — and with all those hungry animals on site, a lot of eucalyptus trees are needed!

 After patting a few kangaroos and an extremely docile emu, and visiting the wombats, cassowaries and wallabies, we head over to the koala enclosure to watch a keeper presentation.
 We also catch the fascinating Free Flight Raptor Show.
 We see an eagle, barking owls and some falcons, and on the command of their trainer, some of the birds fly directly over our heads.
 I’m quietly thankful there are no swooping magpies involved!
 That would be very ‘Australian’!